 As you can see, even a relatively minor misdemeanor conviction can result in a jail sentence and a substantial fine.
 In addition, having a criminal conviction on your record can impede your ability to participate in society in the same manner that you became accustomed prior to your criminal conviction.

 If you are facing criminal charges in Illinois, you should not hesitate to reach out to an experienced Plainfield criminal defense attorney to discuss your case.
 It is important to start early in building a strong defense.
-Contact Sabuco, Beck, Hansen & Massino, P.C. to learn more about how we can assist with your case.
+Contact Sabuco Beck, P.C. to learn more about how we can assist with your case.